Niseko Town 100 Year History & Commemorative Magazine

-Regarding the amendment of the town name, there was also movement in 1964, but as a result it ended in failure, with the second exercise Showa 39, the second katakana town "Niseko town" nationwide is born It was decided.
+In addition, regarding the revision of the name of the town, there was a movement in 1944, but it ended in a misfire, and the second movement created the second katakana town ``Niseko Town'' in Japan in 1964.
+It was decided.

 Sales of town history

 The town sells this "Niseko Town 100 Year History".
 You can buy it if you live outside of town.